PAYE with two jobs/pensions

 Your personal allowance is being allocated against one job/pension but you actually have more than one job/pension:

 - If HMRC are not aware that you have two employments, you may have been given the standard tax code for both jobs, and so be getting two tax free personal allowances (one against each income).
-This would happen, for example, if you are under 65 on 5 April 2013 and both jobs have a 944L code in 2013/14.
-You will not then have paid enough tax.
+This would happen, for example, if you have two jobs and both jobs have a 1000L code in 2014/15.
+You will not then have paid enough tax

-- If your total taxable employment (after deducting your personal allowance) is greater than £32,010 in 2013-14, then you will be a higher rate taxpayer.
-This means that deducting tax on the secondary employments at the basic rate will mean you do not pay enough tax.
-A tax code of DO could be issued by HMRC if all of the secondary income is to be taxed as the higher rate of 40% rather than at 20%.
-The position will be more complicated if your secondary pension may need to be partially taxed at the basic and partially at the higher rates of tax.
-There is also a code D1 which charge which can be use to charge 45% additional rate tax on a second job
+- If you have two jobs and your total taxable income from employment (after deducting your personal allowance) is greater than £31,865 in 2014-15, then you will be a higher rate taxpayer.
+This means that deducting tax at basic rate (a BR code) on any second employments at the basic rate may not be enough.
+You would need to contact HMRC, who should issue a tax code of DO so the second job is taxed at 40% rather than at 20%.
+The position will be more complicated if your second job / pension should be taxed partially at the basic and partially at higher rates of tax.
+(There is also a code D1 which charge which can be use to charge 45% additional rate tax on a second job)

 To avoid these situations, you should check that you have not been given your tax free pay in the PAYE code for both jobs.
 Also, make sure the tax office know about the second job (or pension).
-If you don’t make sure the situation is correct, it could take some time before HMRC spots the error and sends you a bill, during which time a large tax underpayment could have built up.
+If you don’t make sure the situation is correct, it could take some time before HMRC spots the error and sends you a bill – by which time a large tax underpayment could have built up.

 You are earning less than your tax free personal allowance in your main job:

-If you have two jobs, but neither with income as large as your personal allowance (£9,440 in 2013-14; £8,105 for 2012/13), then the above method will not work.
-This is because allocating your tax free personal allowance in full against one employment will leave some of that tax free amount unused.
-You will then pay too much tax if a BR code is issued to your second employment/pension.
+If you have two jobs, but neither with income as large as your personal allowance (£10,000 in 2014-15), then simply giving all your tax free pay to one job will not work.
+This is because giving your tax free personal allowance in full against one job will leave some of your tax free allowance unused.
+You will then pay too much tax if a BR code is used for your second employment/pension.

 Josh has two jobs.
 He earns £100 per week in his main job and £90 per week in his second job.
-The tax code used for his first job is 944L – giving him £181.54 per week tax free pay (1/52nd of £9,440).
+The tax code used for his first job is 1000L – giving him £192 per week tax free pay (1/52nd of £10,000).
 This means he is paying no tax on his first job.
-The tax code for his second job is BR – taxing all his earnings at 20% (£18) and giving him no tax free pay on that job.
+The standard tax code for his second job (using the new employee starter checklist) is BR – taxing all his earnings at 20% (£18) and giving him no tax free pay on that job.